andrewginns/Easy-Finetune-LLM-with-Autotrain-Adv/README.md

 # Introduction
 Simple repo to finetune an LLM on your own hardware.
 Uses [Hugging Face's `autotrain-advanced`](https://huggingface.co/docs/autotrain/index#what-is-autotrain-advanced) to fine-tune a base model pulled from Hugging Face (HF).
-The [output LORA](https://www.promptingguide.ai/models/mistral-7b#chat-template-for-mistral-7b-instruct) is created on the fine-tuning data, and the resulting model is merged from base+LORA to be output as Pytorch checkpoints.
+The [output LoRA](https://huggingface.co/docs/peft/conceptual_guides/lora) is created on the fine-tuning data, and the resulting model is merged from base+LoRA to be output as Pytorch checkpoints.

 The base format for the fine-tuning data is the [OpenAI format for fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) to keep general usefulness high.